joachim-gassen/mtsa21audit/README.md

 ## Code repository for the Master's Thesis Seminar in Accounting - Winter Term 2021/2022

-This repository contains the code that I used to create the dataset that I provided to you on Moodle for your empirical assignment.
-It also contains information on the assignments itself and my solution of the first step of the assignment.
-I will extend it with my "solution" for the second step after the submission deadline.
+This repository contains the code that I used to create the dataset that I provided to you on Moodle for your empirical assignments.
+It also contains information on the assignments itself and my solutions for both assignments.

 ### The empirical assignment - Part 1 (due: Dec 13, 6pm)